 The lower part of a viola’s fingerboard is attached to the body, as previously stated.
 The fingerboard’s upper portion extends past the body.
 This is also referred to as the neck.
 The top of the viola’s neck is where a couple of other parts of the instrument are attached.

 The scroll refers to the carved end of a viola’s neck.
 Tuning pegs and other viola parts are attached to the scroll.
 Strings are threaded through these pegs, and the strings are tightened or loosened as the pegs are turned one way or the other.
-The different pitches required to tune an instrument are created tightening or loosening the strings.
+The different pitches required to tune an instrument are created by tightening or loosening the strings.

 The strings are another important component of a viola.
 The four strings on a viola are typically thicker than those on a violin.
-The viola’s lower pitch is made possible the thickness of the strings.
+The viola’s lower pitch is made possible by the thickness of the strings.

 A bow is required to play the viola, despite the fact that it is not usually considered one of the instrument’s parts.
 A wooden rod with horsehair or synthetic horsehair stretched between each end is used for this.
 When you drag the bow across the strings, they vibrate, causing the instrument to make sounds.